 What Do Tomato Hornworms Look Like?

-Tomato hornworms (aka: Manduca quinquemaculata the Five-spotted Hawk Moth) are quite large.
-They measure between three and six inches long, and they are quite sporty with a bright green body, seven white stripes running diagonally and a prominent red or black horn at the rear end.
+Tomato hornworms (aka: Manduca quinquemaculata the Five-spotted Hawk moth) are quite large.
+The five-spotted hawkmoths also measure between three and six inches long, and they are quite sporty with a bright green body, seven white stripes running diagonally and a prominent red or black horn at the rear end.

 The parent moths are also quite large with a wingspan of four or five inches.
 The moths are brown or gray with zig-zagging white markings on the wings and brown or orange spots on their heavy bodies.